vic-ma/howtodismantle.github.io/_posts/2025-08-24-Peakboard-UI-Hacks-Next-Level-Custom-Dialogs.md

 ## The core idea

 The core idea is to always keep the dialog on the screen---but make it invisible.
 Then, when the dialog is supposed to pop up, make the dialog visible.
 Let's go through this step by step with an example.

-We'll make a simple app that
+We'll make a simple app that prompts the user to enter their name.
+Here's what the finished app looks like:

 ![image](/assets/2025-08-24/result.gif)

+Here's how it works:
+1. The user clicks on the *Call me by my name* button.
+1. A modal window pops up and asks the user to enter their name.
+1. The user enters their name into the modal window and clicks *OK*.
+1. The modal window goes away.
+1. The user's name is displayed.

 ## Prepare the screen